 To find true motives for wars look at the outcome of the war, and that was the objective.
 During the Civil War state governments were replaced and amendments made to the U.S. Constitution on citizenship and jurisdiction, placing all citizens under federal jurisdiction, previously state citizens.
 But, that was not the only objective, as we shall see.

 "The Knights of the Golden Circle (KGC) was a secret society originally founded to promote the interests of the Southern United States.
-It was to prepare the way for annexation of a golden circle of territories in Mexico, Central America, and the Caribbean to be included in the United States as slave states, led by Maximilian I of Mexico."
+It was to prepare the way for annexation of a golden circle of territories in Mexico, Central America, and the Caribbean to be included as slave states, led by Maximilian I of Mexico."

 In the north Copperhead politicians, who were Catholic and often KGC, conspired on all sides fomenting war.
 President Lincoln's assassin John Wilkes Booth is believed to have been a member.